Calling Test

 Why Did God Make Me This Way?

-You have asked this question before.
+You've asked this question before.
 Maybe out of curiosity.
 Maybe out of frustration.
 Maybe out of despair.

+Why did God make me so sensitive?
+So intense?
+So quiet?
+So restless?
+So different?
 Why did He wire me to care about things nobody else seems to care about?
-Why did He give me desires that do not fit the life I am living?
-Why did He make me this way — and then put me in a world that does not seem to have a place for it?
+Why did He give me desires that don't fit the life I'm living?
+Why did He make me this way — and then put me in a world that doesn't seem to have a place for it?

 You Are Not an Accident